Table Of Contents

-This is basically used by websites which deal in online transactions such as e-commerce WordPress portals or other online service based websites.
+This is basically used by websites that deal with online transactions such as e-commerce WordPress portals or other online service-based websites.

-The main objective of SSL is to ensure that all the data passed between the web server (i.e. hosting server) and the web browsers (user) remains private and secured.
+The main objective of SSL is to ensure that all the data passed between the web server (i.e., hosting server) and the web browsers (user) remains private and secure.

-In order to establish such encrypted connection between the browser and the server, you need an SSL certificate.
+You need an SSL certificate to establish such an encrypted connection between the browser and the server.

-This certificate is basically small data files that are used to digitally bind cryptographic keys to the website owner’s or organization’s details.
+This certificate is a small data file that are used to digitally bind cryptographic keys to the website owner’s or organization’s details.

-To activate the SSL on your web hosting server, you have to fill in a questionnaire with details about your website and your company.
+To activate the SSL on your web hosting server, you must fill in a questionnaire with details about your website and company.
 Once done, you will receive two cryptographic keys, a Public Key and a Private Key.

-The whole process how these keys work to securely transmit data between the server and browser can be explained using the following example.
-For example, X is sending a message to Y, then X locks the data using Y’s public key.
+The whole process of how these keys work to transmit data between the server and browser securely can be explained using the following example.
+For example, X sends a message to Y, then X locks the data using Y’s public key.

 The message or the data within the message can only be accessed by Y’s private that only Y has.
 Even if someone intercepts this data transfer, he won’t be able to access the data without the private key.

 Hence, your data remains safe.
-In terms of the website and hosting scenario, X implies the browser and Y become the hosting server.
+In terms of the website and hosting scenario, X implies the browser, and Y becomes the hosting server.